Kiranjith83/SA/SA.md

 - Architecture
 ![Alt text](/pic/vpcflowlog.png?raw=true "VPCFlowLog")
 - Flow logs capture
-  - Order of VPC Flow are as follow:
+  - Order of VPC Flow log format as follow:
     - `account-id, inteface-id, src ip, dst Ip, src port, dst port, protocol, numbe of packets, bytes, start and end time, Allowed or rejected action and Flow log log-status`.
   - It is not used sniff the traffic or contect of the traffic, just used the metadata to get above information.
 - Creating the Flow logs allows to choose the destination - S3 or CloudWatch.